The History of Zakat

 The Qur’an gives examples in several verses telling us how Zakat was imposed on the previous Prophets.
 For example:

-Zakat to the progeny of Prophet Ishaaq (AS) and Prophet Yacob (AS): “And We sent them inspiration to do good deeds and to be diligent in the Salaah and pay Zakat.”
+Zakat to the progeny of Prophet Ishaaq (Upon whom be peace): and Prophet Yaqub (Upon whom be peace): “And We sent them inspiration to do good deeds and to be diligent in the Salat and pay Zakat.”
 [Surah Al-Anbiyaa 21:73]

-Zakat of Prophet Isa (AS): “He said: Lo!
+Zakat of Prophet Isa (Upon whom be peace): “He said: Lo!
 I am the slave of Allah.
 He has given me the Scripture and has appointed me a Prophet.
-And has made me blessed wheresoever I may be and has enjoined upon me Salaah and Zakat so long as I remain alive.”
+And has made me blessed wheresoever I may be and has enjoined upon me Salat and Zakat so long as I remain alive.”
 [Surah Maryam 19:30-31]

 Zakat in the time of the Prophet (peace be upon him)

-It was only in the second year of Hijrah, some eighteen months after the arrival of the Prophet (peace be upon him) to Madina that Zakat became a Fard or an obligation on Muslims.
-Madinan verses gave clear directives, ordering the payment of Zakat and since that time the Prophet (peace be upon him) used to send out Zakat workers to collect and distribute the due Zakat.
+After migration to Madina, around eighteen months after the arrival of the Prophet (peace be upon him) to Madina, Zakat became a Fard, or an obligation on Muslims.
+Madina verses gave clear directives, ordering the payment of Zakat and since that time the Prophet (peace be upon him) used to send out Zakat workers to collect and distribute the due Zakat.

 The Qur’an does not give the definition of Zakatable wealth, except in a few cases, only the general principles are given without the details, e.g:

-Furthermore, the Qur’an mentions Zakat in general and the word amwal (i.e. property or wealth or earning) is used as in the verse, “Out of their wealth take sadaqah thereby purifying and sanctifying them.”
+Furthermore, the Qur’an mentions Zakat in general and the word amwal (i.e. property or wealth or earning) is used as in the verse, “Out of their wealth take Sadaqah thereby purifying and sanctifying them.”
 (Surah Al-Taubah 9:103) and, “In their wealth and properties is the right of the poor, the beggar and he who is in deprivation.”
-(Surah Al-Dhareyat 51:19)
+(Surah Al-Dhariyat 51:19)

 It is the Sunnah of the Prophet (peace be upon him) that gives us, by example and by directives, details of the general Qur’anic command and converts the theoretical axioms of the Qur’an into a living reality.
 The Prophet (peace be upon him) is the one who knows most about what Allah ordained and as such the Sunnah gives us detailed specifications of the kinds of Zakatable wealth, the minimum exempt of each of them and the applicable rates.
 The Sunnah also gives the details of the categories of people that should receive Zakat.